Malec99/KrakenFlex-Backend-Test/README.md

 ## Hot to run

 - Clone the repository
-- In the directory of cloned repository, setup virutal environment:
+- In the directory of the cloned repository, setup the virtual environment:

 ```
 python -m venv krakenflex_venv